HMCodingSnowMan/bucketRiddle/README.md

 Inf loop checks

-responds to negative numbers
+*responds to negative numbers

-responds to strings instead of numbers
+*responds to strings instead of numbers

-has a check for repeating numbers with the buckets in 2 ways
+*has a check for repeating numbers with the buckets in 2 ways

 1)  being a multiple

 2)  having the difference = to the smaller number

-responds to if buckets are even but they want an odd
+*responds to if buckets are even but they want an odd amount

 Running instructions:
 commandline